 In general, aerobic exercise is beneficial for the brain because it maintains optimal blood flow to the brain and supplies the brain with oxygen and nutrients.
 To translate, cycling makes your mind sharp and your memory just right.

 If you cycle regularly, you probably know the feeling when you’re on some of the best bike trails, with a gentle breeze in your face, the road ahead, and your mind clear.
 Many people have associated this feeling with meditation.
-And truly, cycling enables you to be fully aware of the present moment and experience clarity, positivity, and inner peace.
+And indeed, cycling enables you to be fully aware of the present moment and experience clarity, positivity, and inner peace.
 The benefits of meditation are multiple.
-While we’re still waiting for indisputable scientific confirmation, there are some studies confirming that meditation improves concentration, awareness, and memory.
+While we’re still waiting for indisputable scientific confirmation, some studies are confirming that meditation improves concentration, awareness, and memory.

-Weight loss and fitness
+Weight Loss and Fitness

 Image source: www.pexels.com

 Promoting weight loss, building muscle, and improving fitness are just some of the perks of getting on your ride and hitting the bike trails throughout the country.
 Your body burns between 400 and 1000 calories in just an hour of cycling.
 Your calves, quads, hamstrings, and glutes will be as tight as they can be.
 A study by the Healthy Air Campaign showed that the lungs of a cyclist operate better than those of a driver.
-Finally, all those bike rides will have a wonderful effect on your immune system and heart health.
+Finally, all those bike rides will have an incredible effect on your immune system and heart health.
 So, if you’re struggling with embarking on the weight loss journey, I hope these benefits help you choose your way.

-Best bike trails in America
+Best Bike Trails in America

 So, if you want to achieve mindfulness, boost brain function, work on your physical fitness, and all that while you are exploring the most beautiful sceneries of your country, you need to explore the best bike trails in America and choose the one you’d enjoy the most – or perhaps try them all out when you get the time.
-Here are a couple of awesome options to consider:
+Here are a couple of excellent options to consider:

-- The Natchez Trace Parkway leads from Natchez, Mississippi to Nashville, Tennessee (444 miles), so it’s not your average trail, but the wooded acreages and charming farmlands make the road feel far shorter than it is.
+- The Natchez Trace Parkway leads from Natchez, Mississippi to Nashville, Tennessee (444 miles), so it’s not your average trail, but the wooded acreages and beautiful farmlands make the road feel far shorter than it is.